Lee Boon Chye: Background

-Lee is a doctor and a certified cardiologist.
+Lee is a doctor and a certified Cardiologist.
 He graduated from medical school in 1985 from the University of Malaya.
-He also holds 2 post graduate degree, a Master of Medicine from the University Kebangsaan Malaysia and Membership of the Royal Colleges of Physicians from UK.
+He also holds 2 post graduate degrees, a Master's of Medicine from the National University of Malaysia (UKM) and Membership of the Royal Colleges of Physicians of the United Kingdom.

 Politics career

 After losing in his debut in the 2004 general election (GE11), Lee was elected to Parliament in the 2008 general election (GE12), defeating Ling Hee Leong, son of former Malaysian Chinese Association (MCA) president, Ling Liong Sik to wrest the Gopeng seat away from the then governing Barisan Nasional (BN) coalition.
 He successfully retained the seat the subsequent 2013 (GE13) and 2018 (GE14) general elections.

 After the GE14 which saw PH forming the new federal government, Lee had initially turned down the new seventh Prime Minister Mahathir Mohamad's offer to appoint him Deputy Health Minister.
 He however relented and accepted the post at last after much persuasions and considerations.